mic1490/nodejs-app/README.md

 # nodejs-app
 This application is based on nodejs for login , register and REST API functionalities which are used in ReactJS project.

+To Run the setup , Command
+npm start